 Acer palmatum Beni otake spring leaves are pink-red changing to solid red in early summer.
 Fall color is fire-engine red.
 This Beni likes full sun and really is stunning when in direct sunlight.
 It is a medium sized red leaf maple whose name in Japanese is ‘Red Bamboo’.
-This fast growing upright maple is in the linearilobum group of maples – which means they have skinny leaves.
+This moderate growing upright maple is in the linearilobum group of maples – which means they have skinny leaves.
 Beni otake often has flowers changing to red seedpods or samaras as they are known on Japanese Maples.

 Acer palmatum Beni otake is most glorious when fall turns the leaves crimson-red – together with the red samaras hanging down – it is really like a beautiful Christmas tree.
 All you need to do is add some tiny white twinkling lights which look good even after the leaves have dropped.

 This cultivar grows to around 10′ in 10 years.
 Eventually, Beni otake may reach 12′ at full maturity.
 The growth habit is very nice and evenly balanced making Beni otake a wonderful addition to a smaller garden area.
 Once established this cultivar is hardy to USDA zone 5.

 First photo shows the fall color of Beni otake leaves – crimson red.
 Second photo shows wonderful string-like leaves of Beni otake in spring.
 Photos courtesy of Buchholz Nursery.

 1 Gallon, 2 Gallon, 3 Gallon